 RE: Studios 1 & 2

-Dedicated to using the power of design to change the world, the RE: studios are future-focused on re-imagining and re-designing the world, especially in regard to the human possibilities of emerging Interfaces.
-Design explorations and builds in these studios typically take students beyond the screen to explore the Web of Things, Voice, Virtual Reality, Augmented Reality, Wearables, Enchanted Objects, Biological Interfaces, and even No Interface.
+Dedicated to using the power of design to change the world, the RE: studios are future-focused on re-imagining and re-designing the world, especially regarding the human possibilities of emerging Interfaces.
+Design explorations and builds in these studios typically take students beyond the screen to explore the Web of Things, Voice, Virtual Reality, Augmented Reality, Wearables, Enchanted Objects, Biological Interfaces and even No Interface.

 Design Sprints I, 2, & 3